Which True Strike Do I Need?

 Perfect for high end residential simulator set ups or high end fitting studios.
 This is a popular version for the teaching area of a private golf club.
 Plenty of room and can facilitate a launch monitor right on the surface or plenty of room for the read line on rear reading simulator devices.

-At Pro Putt Systems, we can inlay a full true strike in a putting green.
-This type of inlay is highly customized and must be professionally installed.
+At Pro Putt Systems, we can inlay a True Strike Golf Mat in a putting green.
+This type of inlay is highly customized and must be professionally cut-in for optimal performance however, we can build and ship these style greens for self install, very much like a kit.

-Golf rooms where we install a wall to wall green and the preferred simulator is a Foresight GC2 or a Trackman, the inlay is very popular.
+Custom Simulator Flooring is where we install a wall to wall green and the preferred simulator is a Foresight or Trackman, the inlay is very popular.

 An inlay allows you to putt right from the strike surface and your ball won’t drop off an edge as it rolls towards the impact screen.